paicontreras/hiragana-practice/README.md

 ##How to use this Repository
 There are two main contents in this repository:
-- The files of the hiragana project
+- The files of the hiragana project (in hiragana_app)
 - The resources that helped me to learn Ruby (in /extras folder)

 ##How to install Ruby on Rails